Division of Interdisciplinary Studies (CWE)

 - Public Private Partnerships

 Her professional practice has focused on urban governance and economic development as well as small business development and microfinance.
-She has served as Senior Planner to the Municipal Art Society in New York to evaluate rezoning plans for New York City neighborhoods, worked with a community development credit union in Upper Manhattan and developed a microenterprise program as well as co-developed a community visioning project for a Latino community development corporation in Washington, DC.
+She has served as Senior Planner to the Municipal Art Society in New York and has worked with community groups to evaluate rezoning plans for New York City neighborhoods.
+She has also worked with community-based organizations, including community development finance institutions and community development corporations, to develop microenterprise and small business lending and training programs and to conduct community visioning and strategic planning workshops.

 PhD, City and Regional Planning, Cornell University, Ithaca, NY